-What is Niebuhr’s typology and what does he mean by culture?
-The culture Niebuhr refers to is not narrow (Niebuhr, 1951: 30) but is instead general in scope (Niebuhr, 1951: 31).
-It’s neither only our contemporary 21st century westernized culture nor is it only an African or Asian culture.
-Instead, it is the social life of humanity as a whole fashioned via language, habits, ideas, customs, and social organizations (Niebuhr, 1951: 32).
-Niebuhr believed that culture and Christianity produced an “enduring problem” (Niebuhr, 1951: 1); a problem that requires understanding.
-His theory focuses on how Christians relate and interact with surrounding cultures, for example, how does a Christian be both part of the world and not part of the world?
-The Bible would appear to suggest both.
-Thus Niebuhr looked at five ways that Christians, now and within history, have dealt with this dilemma, hence his articulation of the five views: Christ against culture, Christ of Culture, Christ above Culture, Christ and Culture paradox and Christ transforms culture.
+The culture Niebuhr refers to is not narrow but instead general in scope (Niebuhr, 1951: 31).
+It’s neither only our contemporary 21st century western culture nor is it only an African or Asian culture.
+Instead, it is the social life of humanity as a whole fashioned via language, habits, ideas, customs, and social organizations (p.
+32).
+Niebuhr believed that culture and Christianity produced an “enduring problem” that requires understanding (p, 51).
+His theory focuses on how Christians relate and interact with surrounding cultures.
+For example, how does a Christian be both part of the world and not part of the world given that the Bible would appear to suggest both?
+With the question in mind Niebuhr examined five ways that Christians, both historically and in the present, have dealt with this dilemma.
+He articulates this in five views: Christ against culture, Christ of Culture, Christ above Culture, Christ and Culture paradox, and Christ transforms culture.